DimitarSD/netlify-analytics-api-docs/docs/ranking-pages.md

 - **from:** start of the period, represented in UNIX timestamp
 - **to:** end of the period, represented in UNIX timestamp
 - **timezone:** the timezone in which the date/time should be returned
-- **limit:** the number of the top N pages that the response should return
+- **limit:** the number of the top N pages that the response should return.
+It's a positive number.
+If `0` is passed as a parameter by default it will return only the top 10 pages.

 The max available period for fetching analytics data is 30 days.
 Thus the `from` "oldest" value will always be `now minus 30d`